LaurenceWarne/dotfiles/README.md

 ## Display Manager

-Much of the initialization is done in `.xsession`, which isn't run by display managers like gdm.  ~However, [SLiM](https://wiki.archlinux.org/title/SLiM) (`sudo apt install slim`) will.
+~Much of the initialization is done in `.xsession`, which isn't run by display managers like gdm~ Switched to `i3` which just saves a lot of hassle.  ~However, [SLiM](https://wiki.archlinux.org/title/SLiM) (`sudo apt install slim`) will.
 It's themes are located in `/usr/share/slim/themes/` (the theme and other configuration options are located in `/etc/slim.conf`).
 I like https://github.com/IvyDowling/slim-theme.~

 You may also have to disable `ibus` which may reset your keyboard layout after a `setxkbmap` call.
 The `Xorg` log is located at `/var/log/Xorg.0.log`.